 • Is there any fixed compensation amount for surrogacy?

-The ethical concerns are not only restricted between intended parents and surrogate mother, but it also concerns about a child.
+The ethical concerns are not only restricted between intended parents and surrogate mothers, but it also concerns a child.
 Surrogacy protestors want to prohibit surrogacy to avoid such undesirable circumstances.
-Some religious opposition does also raise ethical issues.
-For example, the Vatican city has issued a statement for rejecting surrogacy.
+Some religious opposition does also raises ethical issues.
+For example, the Vatican City has stated for rejecting surrogacy.
 They trusted surrogacy cannot be morally acceptable as it diverges marriage and also loses the decorum of procreating human person.

 Gay and lesbian surrogacy

-The society who raises concerns on the surrogacy has pointed out several social issues against it.
+The society that raises concerns about surrogacy has pointed out several social issues against it.
 The primary one is to look upon the child as a resource than a human because they think it is created through a mother who is like a caretaker of the resource till it is handed to the recipients.
 The surrogacy process is considered as paying the caretaker for the creation of the child.
 This hurts the entire human values in a society.
-Secondly, there is no back-up plan in case the process goes wrong or do not yield as expected.
+Secondly, there is no back-up plan in case the process goes wrong or does not yield as expected.
 In such a case, with whom the baby will live with is not properly defined.